JurgenJocubeit/westside_bros/README.md

 gem install themoviedb-api
 ```

-The sample generator script will look for your API key in the `TMDB_API_KEY` environment variable:
+The CSV generator script will look for your API key in the `TMDB_API_KEY` environment variable:

 ```bash
 export TMDB_API_KEY=xxxxxxxxxxxxxxxxxxx